xenanetworks/open-automation-utilities/docs/source/getting_started/installation.rst

     XOA Utils requires Python >= 3.8.

-XOA Utils requires that you `install Python <https://realpython.com/installing-python/>`_  on your system. `Download Python from Python.org <https://www.python.org/downloads/>`_.
+XOA Utils requires that you `download and install Python3 <https://www.python.org/downloads/>`_ on your system.

 .. note::